Ask a Plumber Online How to fix Your Leaking Bathtub Faucet

 A leaking bathtub faucet can be irritating and increase your water bills over time, in addition to leaving a stain in your bathtub.
-You'll likely only need to replace one part, and then you're good to go.
+You'll likely only need to replace 1 part, and then you're good to go.

 Then check for damaged seals or worn-out gaskets before putting everything back together again in its original position.